wix-incubator/DetoxInstruments/Documentation/ProfilingOptions.md

 The **Disable network cache** option controls whether network cache should be disabled for requests the app makes while recording.

 ### Events

+The **Record events** option controls whether any events are recorded during profiling.

 The **Ignored Categories** button presents the **Ignored Events Categories** screen.